wherrera10/ThreadSafeDicts.jl/docs/src/index.md

 <br><br>

 All of the above methods work as in those of the base Dict type.
-However, they all lock a spinlock prior to passing the arguments to a base Dict within the struct, then unlock the base Dict prior to returning the function call results.
+However, they all lock a ReentrantLock prior to passing the arguments to a base Dict within the struct, then unlock the base Dict prior to returning the function call results.
 Thus, with a single thread the functions are equivalent to those of a base Dict, but with multiple threads thread access to the underlying Dict is serialized per ThreadSafeDict.

-## Installation

 ## Installation